 If a crane or similar equipment is to be used in the works, a lift study must also be supplied.
 At a minimum the lift study must include applied outrigger loading forces, outrigger pad size/s (or alternatively, outrigger pad pressure/s), and the location of the lift, including imagery of the crane or similar equipment overlaid on an aerial map showing proposed location of outriggers / outrigger pads.

-* 'Similar equipment' includes mobile concrete boom bumps, elevated work platforms with deployable outriggers, or equipment which does not load pavement via conventional pneumatic tyres to 'typical' axle loads.
+* 'Similar equipment' includes mobile concrete boom pumps, elevated work platforms with deployable outriggers, or equipment which does not load pavement via conventional pneumatic tyres to 'typical' axle loads.
 If in doubt, include available information in your application for clarification.

 What happens next?

 An application is logged, given a permit reference number and assigned to a traffic engineer for assessment.
 They will confirm the conditions of the permit and whether any additional fees are due for loss of parking spaces.